atlanmod/NeoEMF/README.md

 # NeoEMF-hbase

-A decentralized and distributed implementation of NeoEMF in HBase-0.98.14-hadoop2.
+A decentralized  implementation of NeoEMF in HBase-0.98.14-hadoop2.

 This project is part of [NeoEMF](https://github.com/atlanmod/NeoEMF/).